elysenewland/kitchen-copilot/README.md

 ## Description:

 Kitchen Copilot is a recipe website that allows users to check off ingredients they already have in their pantry or fridge and returns a list of recipes based on those checked ingredients.
 The choice to create a recipe website came from my personal experience as an avid home chef and baker.
 I like to challenge myself to make meals/baked goods with only the ingredients I have on hand.
-I utilized Svelte, a Javascript-based framework, due to its increasing popularity amongst web developers and to challenge myself with something new.
+I utilized Svelte, a Javascript framework, due to its increasing popularity amongst web developers and to challenge myself with something new.

 ### Files
 #### /routes/layout.svelte